arbdt/readme-generator/readmeOut.md

   - Tests
   - Questions

   ## Installation
-  You must run npm install for the packages.
+  First install the NPM packages.

   ## Usage
-  Run node index.js
+  Run it using Node.

   ## License
   This project is licenced under the MIT licence.

   ## Contributing
-  Please give credit where it is due.
+  Test it first.

   ## Tests
-  test
+  Test it by running it.

   ## Questions
-  If you have any questions or comments, I may be contacted at [GitHub](https://github.com/arbdt), or by [email](mailto:example@gmail.com).
+  If you have any questions or comments, I may be contacted at [GitHub](https://github.com/example), or by [email](mailto:example@outlook.com).